Oxeltech

 MTTFD = 2 * MTTF (Estimation that 50% of the failures are dangerous)

 The performance level can be visualized and understood by the following images.
-The table below uses PFH and DC average as the deciding factor for performance levels.
+The table below uses PFH and the DCavg as the deciding factor for performance levels.
 The category we selected for our system is 2 which narrows down things a bit.

 Figure 17 (image source: ISO-13849)

-The below table can also be used to directly visualise what PL your system is cohering to.
-You use the PFH value you have calculated earlier to find what Performance Level your safety function has achieved.
-For example, if the PFH you have calculated is 2×10-6 , then according to Figure 18 below, your safety function has a PLc.
+The below table can also be used to directly visualize what PL your system is cohering to.
+You use the PFH value you calculated earlier to find what Performance Level your safety function has achieved.
+For example, if the PFH you have calculated is 2×10-6, then according to Figure 18 below, your safety function has a PLc.
 A PLc is a good performance level (better than PLa and PLb) and as explained earlier, the higher the PL, the better the performance level of the safety function.
-The below image is simply the tabular form of figure 17.
+The below image is simply the tabular form of Figure 17 without the effect of category.

 Figure 18 (image source: ISO-13849)

 Figure 19 below represents the calculations we performed for estimating PL for our safety functions.
 The table shows data calculated by using the above process.
-The safety function Overvoltage Protection we were looking at earlier is denoted by “OVP”.
-It has a resulting Performance Level of “c”.
-As you can see, one safety function “UCFP” has a high performance level “d”.
-While on the other hand the safety function “BCA” has a poor performance level “b”.
-By improving the components that make up this safety function, we can improve the performance level.
+The safety function “Over-voltage Protection” we were looking at earlier has a resulting Performance Level of “c”.
+This is an excellent result.
+If your system analysis results in components that have a poor PL, by improving the components that make up your safety function, you can improve the performance level.

 Figure 19 (Image source: Oxeltech)

-Once you know the performance level for all of your safety functions you have completed the overall process.
+Once you have calculated the performance level for all your safety functions you have completed the overall process.
 However, based on the performance level you get, measures can be taken to improve the performance of the overall system.
+Nevertheless, these different performance levels for our system are advantageous for multiple reasons.
+Not only does this PL level assist you if you want to get the system certified by UL, but in the process, you have also successfully calculated FIT’s for all components in your schematics.
+You can now analyze each part in your system and replace those with a high failure rate!

-A Short Recap of Steps for PL Calculations:
+4. A Short Recap of Steps Needed for PL Calculations:

-Below is a recap of PL Calculation method, summarized in a few short steps:
+Below is a recap of the PL Calculation method, summarized in a few short steps:

 1. Calculate FIT for all components in the system.

-2. Define safety channels and safety functions for your system.
+1. Define safety blocks and safety functions for your system.

-3. Assign component FIT to each safety channel and sum for the channel FIT.
+1. Assign component FIT to each safety block and sum for the block FIT.

-5. Calculate Safety Function MTTF by summing channel FITs.
+1. Calculate Safety Function MTTF by summing block FITs.

-6. Assign Diagnostic Coverage (DC) values to your safety channels.
+1. Assign Diagnostic Coverage (DC) values to your safety blocks.

-7. Calculate Diagnostic Coverage Average and then PFh values.
+1. Calculate the Diagnostic Coverage Average and then PFh values.

 Leave a Reply